HunterProduction/mattia.cacciatore.basket-challenge/README.md

 - Assets were intentionally kept simple with a fun prototype look, to focus on gameplay systems and architecture.

-- Some particle textures were manually created, and sound effects were edited (trimmed, equalized, normalized) to match the intended game feel.
+- Some particle textures and shaders were manually created, and sound effects were edited (trimmed, equalized, normalized) to match the intended game feel.

 - LINQ was occasionally used for initialization or readability, but never in performance-critical paths.